 - Phencyclidine: ≥ 25 ng

-Getting an DUI – OVI can result in the loss of your driver’s license for an extended period of time as well as jail time and significant fines.
-You can fight back against these charges, at both the administrative and criminal levels.
+Getting an DUI – OVI can result in the loss of your driver’s license a period of time as well as 90 days in jail and costly fines.
+You can and should rally against these charges with the help of a strong attorney such as Roger Bouchard.

 how to avoid getting an OVI in fairfield, oh

 Safe driving is important to the folks who live and work in Fairfield, Ohio.
 Just as its name implies, Fairfield OH is a city filled trees and grassy land areas.
 Residents enjoy peaceful lifestyles and are in close proximity to the bigger city of Cincinnati.
 Safe driving home to Fairfield after a night out on the town will keep a traveler from coming under the suspicion of law enforcement officers.

 Driving inconspicuously requires you to be consciously aware of your surroundings.
 It requires your full attention to be driving the posted speed limits and obeying all the traffic signals.